Unity-Technologies/Unity-Robotics-Hub/tutorials/message_visualization/default_viz_suite.md

 - **Layout**: Contains options to save and load this visualization configuration.
 While the visualization components are by default saved via the scene or the prefab, the window layout and visualized message list is saved as a JSON file.
 By default, this file is saved to a `RosHudLayout.json` file on your machine's [`Application.persistentDataPath`](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) and loaded on each session.
 In this Layout tab, you can choose to `Export` this JSON file with a custom name to a chosen location on your device, as well as `Import` a layout JSON file to begin using that saved visualization configuration.
 <!-- - **Markers**: TODO -->

-The HUD is also designed to be customizable; you may add custom tabs or headers to the HUD.
-You can write a custom script similar to the [VisualizationLayoutTab](../Runtime/Scripts/VisualizationLayoutTab.cs) to extend the HUD. <!-- - TODO -->
+[TEMP link] The HUD is also designed to be customizable; you may add custom tabs or headers to the HUD.
+You can write a custom script similar to the [VisualizationLayoutTab](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/laurie/VisualizationPackage/com.unity.robotics.message-visualizations/Runtime/Scripts/VisualizationLayoutTab.cs) to extend the HUD. <!-- - TODO -->

 ## Using the Inspector